polarityio/wikipedia/README.md

 # Polarity Wikipedia Integration

-Polarity's Wikipedia integration gives users access
+Polarity's Wikipedia integration gives users access to a short description of Wikipedia entries that match a tagged entity.

 > Note that in order for the Wikipedia Integration to execute a query, an entity needs to be tagged in the Polarity Platform.